 The Southwest: Currently the Southwest is the heavy favorite moving into the winter.
 According to NOAA, the majority of the Southwest regions has a 30-40% chance of above average precipitation this winter.
 And that’s great news for drought stricken California.

 Northern California: Northern California, including the Mt.
 Shasta region, is really flying under the radar.
 So far, NOAA is predicting a 30% wetter than average year, which bodes very well for the central valley of California as well.
-Look for Shasta to possibly receive historic snowfalls.
+Look for Shasta to possibly receive historic snowfall totals.

-Colorado: Recently, Brah-la-rado experienced one of its wettest springs on record and if the trend continues throughout the winter, expect a more seasonable winter season than this past year with significant accumulations falling during the early season all the way through February.
+Colorado: Brah-la-rad-o can expect a more seasonable winter season than this past year with significant accumulations falling during the early season all the way through February.

 The Pacific Northwest: As of now, NOAA is predicting a 30-40% dryer than normal season for the PNW.
-This comes as horrible news after this past season saw snowfalls fall significantly short of annual averages.
+Sorry for the bad news.

 Idaho/Montana: Falling in line with the Pacific Northwest, the northern Rocky Mountain States are all projected to have weak winters on deck with Montana projected to have 40% less than their average snowfall.